·2 min read

 The context window is everything

 Every token you send competes for attention.
 Long files and dead code dilute the signal.
-The AI doesn't just read your context.
-It reasons within it.
+The AI doesn't just read your context, it reasons within it.
 More noise means worse reasoning.

 I learned this the hard way.
 Early on, I'd dump entire files into Claude and wonder why the output missed the point.
 I was feeding it everything instead of the right things.